alisw/alisw.github.io/docs/old/infrastructure-relval.md

 * Automatically tag AliRoot, AliPhysics and AliDPG from their master branches (the tag will be clearly marked as “rc”, as in “release candidate”)
 * Build the three of them, using the master of alidist
-* Wait for their deployment on CVMFS: we use the nightlies repository, /cvmfs/alice-nightlies.cern.ch
+* Wait for their deployment on CVMFS

 Start the validation script for Reconstruction first, then General Purpose Monte Carlo.